raj114/kong_rate-limiting_advanced/README.md

 * How the plugin actual works :-

-	* Rate limiting plugin basically used for to apply restriction on API calls for controling the API Access.
+	* Custom Rate limiting plugin is for controling the API access hierarchical fashion.
+You can establish the parent-child relationship while defining the consumers.
+You can achive limit at all client consumer level and also indivdual client level by grouping all clients under one tenant.

-   	* Now how it works in that case firstly we create a consumer when we create a consumer we send tag in request body the tag like it is Tenant or it is APP_CLIENT there are multiple app clients.
+   	* While creating a consumer send tag in request body to denote the consumer as Tenant or Client etc

-   	* After creating consumers we know the all consumer ids and using tag we also know the who is Tenant and who is APP_CLIENT so we used that consumer id as a parent consumer id in our rate-limiting plugin when we enabled our plugin on that consumer.
+   	* Set Tenant consumer id as a parent consumer id in the Custom Rate limiting plugin at the time of enabling the plugin for Client consumer.

 			* let assume one example let say we create three consumers